 How within the Christian church, I want to come back to this again.
-I'm sorry, but what strikes me most about you is I guess just that ability to rely on Christ in a matter of great difficulty.
+I'm sorry, but what strikes me most about you is your, I guess just that ability to rely on Christ in a matter of great difficulty.
 And I want to tap that, because you can really teach many of us how to be calm in the storm.
-So with that, why do you think [when] you minister to people through your church when tough stuff comes, they seem to respond with more shallowness?
+You minister to people through your church when tough stuff comes, they seem to respond with more shallowness?
 Why is that?
 And what do you do to equip them to say that God has a bigger purpose here?

 And I lived my life for a long time thinking, if I show up and pay my tithe and pay my dues and marry the right guy and live my life the right way, things will go well for me.
 That will be the favor of God.
 But I'm just discovering that God is not the God to keep us from all affliction.
 He's the God Who goes with us into all affliction.